kyma-project/kyma/docs/kyma/05-03-overrides.md

 Notice that the user-provided override key now contains two parts:

 - The chart "path" inside the top-level `application-connector` chart called `connector-service`
-- The original template value reference from the chart without the `.Values.` prefix, `deployment.args.appTokenExpirationMinutes`.
+- The original template value reference from the chart without the `.Values.` prefix, `deployment.args.appTokenExpirationMinutes`

 Once the installation starts, the Kyma Operator generates overrides based on the ConfigMap entries.
 The system uses the value of `10` instead of the default value of `5` from the `values.yaml` chart file.